heedy/connectordb-android/README.md

 ## Improving the UI

 You can directly follow the instructions given in the react native docs.
 You don't even need to run android studio, as the entire UI is in javascript.
 If the code seems alien, please look at http://redux.js.org/docs/basics/UsageWithReact.html for a tutorial in React Redux.

-I am not a designer, so any help would be greatly appreciated.

 ## Attribution